tijko/conkyrc/README.md

 conkyrc
 =======

-A place to hold conky scripts
+A place to hold conky scripts.

+This is a basic conkyrc with a few other notices from web-data files.